jonrau1/ElectricEye/README.md

 ![OpenIceHit](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/old-school-hockey-trouba.gif)

 ### 2. Will this tool help me become compliant with (insert framework of some sort here)?
-No. If you wanted to use this tool to satisfy an audit, I would recommend you work closely with your GRC and Legal functions to determine if the checks performed by ElectricEye will legally satisfy the requirements of any compliance framework or regulations you need to comply with.
-If you find that it does, you can use the `Compliance.RelatedRequirements` array within the ASFF to denote those.
-I would recommend forking and modifying the code for that purpose.
+No, it still won't.
+If you wanted to use this tool to satisfy an audit, I would recommend you work closely with your GRC and Legal functions to determine if the checks performed by ElectricEye will legally satisfy the requirements of any compliance framework or regulations you need to comply with.

+~If you find that it does, you can use the `Compliance.RelatedRequirements` array within the ASFF to denote those.
+I would recommend forking and modifying the code for that purpose.~~

-However, if you 1) work on behalf of an organization who can provide attestations that these technical controls satisfy the spirit of certain requirements in certain industry or regulatory standards and 2) would like to provide an attestation for the betterment of the community please email me to discuss.
+~~However, if you 1) work on behalf of an organization who can provide attestations that these technical controls satisfy the spirit of certain requirements in certain industry or regulatory standards and 2) would like to provide an attestation for the betterment of the community please email me to discuss.~~

+**Refer to new FAQ's starting at #16 for information on the new `Compliance.RelatedRequirements` additions**

 ### 3. Can this be the primary tool I use for AWS security assessments?
 Only you can make that determination.
 More is always better, there are far more mature projects that exist such as [Prowler](https://github.com/toniblyx/prowler), [PacBot](https://github.com/tmobile/pacbot), [Cloud Inquisitor](https://github.com/RiotGames/cloud-inquisitor) and [Scout2](https://github.com/nccgroup/ScoutSuite).
 You should perform a detailed analysis about which tools support what services, what checks, what your ultimate downstream tool will be for taking actions or analyzing findings (Splunk, Kibana, Security Hub, Demisto, Phantom, QuickSight, etc.) and how many false-positives or false-negatives are created by what tool.
 Some of those tools also do other things, and that is not to mention the endless list of logging, monitoring, tracing and AppSec related tools you will also need to use.
 There are additional tools listed in [FAQ #14](https://github.com/jonrau1/ElectricEye#14-what-are-those-other-tools-you-mentioned) below.